Difficulty having a baby can be frustrating and heartbreaking, causing some people to lose hope that they will ever become parents.

 If you're unable to become pregnant or have faced challenges carrying a pregnancy to term, Dr. Winkler and Dr. Kalan are here to help.
 Using cutting-edge assisted-reproductive technology, we will assess your situation and determine the ideal infertility treatments that can put parenthood within reach.
 This may include in vitro fertilization (IVF), intrauterine insemination (IUI), or sperm and egg freezing.

-At our offices in Thousand Oaks, Encino, Bakersfield, or Los Angeles, CA, we can discuss your concerns in greater detail.
+At our offices in Encino, or Bakersfield, CA, we can discuss your concerns in greater detail.
 To learn more about our fertility treatments and how we can help you, contact our practice online to ask a question.
 You can also reach our fertility specialists by phone.

 Call Us Today